-Creating the new front entry that is welcoming and adds character to your home is not something you should do without proper planning and working with someone who can interpret your vision into reality.
-This project combined several construction projects into one, including creating a new front stair and landing that eliminated the need for railings, constructing a new retaining wall along the driveway with stairs up to the walkway and building a new walkway, grading the landscape and moving the plantings for better design and layout.
+Creating the new front entry that is welcoming and adds character to your home is not something you should do without proper planning.
+You need to work with someone who can interpret your vision into reality.
+This front walkway landscape design project combined several construction projects into one including:

 This project took place in four parts: